seahorce-scidac/REMORA/paper/paper.md

 # Acknowledgements

-Funding for this work was provided by the U.S. Department of Energy Office of Science.
+REMORA development is a component of the Study for Exascale Advances in a High-resolution Ocean using ROMS Coupled to E3SM (SEAHORÇE) project funded through the U.S. Department of Energy, Office of Science and Office of Advanced Scientific Computing Research Scientific Discovery through Advanced Computing (SciDAC) program.

 We acknowledge the help of the AMReX team in developing and supporting new AMReX features needed by REMORA.
 The work at LBNL was supported by the U.S. Department of Energy under contract No. DE-AC02-05CH11231.
-The work at PNNL was supported by the U.S. Department of Energy under contract No.
+The work at PNNL was supported by the U.S. Department of Energy under contract No. DE-AC05-76RL01830
-The work at ANL was supported by the U.S. Department of Energy under contract No.
+The work at ANL was supported by the U.S. Department of Energy under contract No. DE-AC02-06CH11357

 # References